hfoley/SynapseLoadV2/README.md

 # SynapseLoadV2

 # Synapse Load Solution - V2
-Been doing more work and revamping the original solution a bit.
-I will keep the version at https://aka.ms/SynapseLoad as the GA version.
-I'll only use GA versions of the projects in that version.
-This V2 will contain as many items as I can automate with PowerShell utilizing the new Azure Synapse Analytics (workspace preview) https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is.
+Been doing more work and revamping the original solution (https://aka.ms/SynapseLoad ) a bit.
+I will keep the version at that link as the GA version.
+I'll only use GA versions of the services in that version.
+This V2 version here will contain as many items as I can automate with PowerShell utilizing the new Azure Synapse Analytics (workspace preview) https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is.
 I have also enhanced this version to contain a pipeline to extract SQL tables to parquet in a time based fashion.

 The architecture of the solution diagrammed below.